dhirajpatra/langgraph-multi-agent/README.md

 # LangGraph Application Setup

-This document outlines the steps to install and run your LangGraph application locally, and how to obtain an API key for LangSmith.
+LangGraph Ollama multi Agent application locally, and how to obtain an API key for LangSmith.

 ## Prerequisites